AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

     address public minter;                        // only the deployer of this contract becomes the minter

-   mapping(address => uint) public balances;       // this keeps track of how many coins each address has
+   mapping(address => uint256) public balances;       // this keeps track of how many coins each address has

     event Sent(address from, address to, uint amount);    // event logs every successful coin transfer